johnsoupir/shiny-phi3.5/README.md

 This repository contains datasets in both their original and processed forms, as well as the code necessary for fine-tuning.
 ## Model
-The model weights are available on my [huggingface page](https://huggingface.co/johnsoupir/Shiny-Phi3.5).
+The model weights will be available on my [huggingface page](https://huggingface.co/johnsoupir/Shiny-Phi3.5) once some bugs are worked out.

 ## Contents